iwilare/category-theory-course-2025/2025-04-10 - Lecture 16 - Yoneda lemma.md

 Imagine we have a natural transformation $\alpha : F \longrightarrow G$ and a natural transformation $\beta : G \longrightarrow H$.

 Then, I can cook you up a new natural transformation $\gamma : F \longrightarrow H$, which I write like as $\alpha \,; \beta$ (note: this is NOT a composition of any category yet.
-What I wrote does not even make sense!
-It's just notation.)
+For now it's just notation.)

 The family $\gamma$ is defined like this:
 $$\gamma_X := \alpha_X \,; \beta_X$$